git/git.github.io/rev_news/drafts/edition-54.md

 * Who are you and what do you do?

-  My name is Jean-Noël Avila, father of three daughters and husband of an incredibly comprehensive wife.
+  My name is Jean-Noël Avila, father of three daughters and husband of an incredibly understanding wife.
 I graduated a long time ago from a french engineering school, with a speciality in signal processing, not really in computer science .